 - Yellow - The ideal yellow sapphire has a rich medium-toned 'canary' yellow huge, though they can range from greenish-yellows to orange-yellows.
 Yellow sapphires have been on the rise for the past few years because of the growing popularity of yellow diamonds in the engagement ring market as yellow sapphires make a great, and cheaper, substitute.

 Sapphire prices are dictated by a number of factors, from origin, size, color, cut and clarity of stone.
 There is a wide range of prices, beginning with cabochons that sell between $50 and $500 a carat, to unheated, cut and polished sapphires that sell for between $800 and $1,200 a carat.
 Heated sapphires are typically less, and they sell for around $200 to $600 a carat.

 As with many gemstones, color is one of the predominate factors in determining its prices.
 Cornflower/Kashmir sapphires are widely considered to be the most valuable of the blue sapphire varieties, while padparadscha sapphires are the most coveted of the non-blue varieties.
 Yet, because blue sapphires are the most abundantly sold color, you can also find lower quality stones for much cheaper than more rare colors.
 Take this one carat blue oval sapphire from James Allen that's listed for $320 and this one carat pink oval sapphire that's also listed at James Allen for $530, for example.
 This doesn't mean that blue sapphires can't be worth a lot of money, though, and in fact, With Clarity reports that the most expensive sapphire sold on record cost $135,000 per carat.

 Caring for Sapphire Jewelry

-As with all jewelry, treat your sapphire jewelry with care.
+As with all jewelry, you want to treat your sapphire jewelry with the utmost care.